RedHatGov/redhatgov.github.io/content/workshops/trusted_software_supply_chain/lab13.md

 ---
 # Add Deploy Stage

-Add Deploy Stage into your Pipeline Text File
+Add the Deploy Stage into your Pipeline Text File

+If the deployment config for the application already exists in the Stage Project or Environment the deployment config , service, and route are deleted.
+This allows for the pipeline to be rerun.

+The new-app is recreated in the Stage Environment from the image that you tagged in the previous stage.
+The image also has a route created for with the svc.expose command.

+Congratulations, this should be the final step in your Trusted Software Supply Chain.
+Go on to the next lab to verify and run the pipeline.

 ```
               stage('Deploy STAGE') {